chipsalliance/Caliptra/doc/Caliptra.md

 **Measurements** include **Code** and **Configuration**.
 Configuration includes invasive capabilities that impact the user service level agreement (SLA) on Confidentiality -- for example, the enablement of debug capabilities that grant an operator access to raw, unencrypted registers for any tenant context.
 In order to measure and attest Configuration, the Silicon RoT must be in control of the Configuration.

-As an extension to controlling Configuration, the Silicon RoT must control the security states (refer to *[Caliptra Security States*](Security States)*).
+As an extension to controlling Configuration, the Silicon RoT must control the security states (refer to *[Caliptra Security States](#caliptra-security-states)*).
 Certain security states by design grant full invasive capabilities to an external operator, for debug or field analysis.

 Measurements must be uniquely bound to the device & its manufacturer to a minimum.
 This establishes the need for **Identity** services in the Silicon RoT, that serves as the basis for key derivation and attestation authenticity.

-For further details about how Caliptra addresses NIST SP800-193, refer to [Device Resilience](#_page49_x72.00_y72.00).
+For further details about how Caliptra addresses NIST SP800-193, refer to [Device Resilience](#device-resilience).

 ## Trusted Computing Group (TCG) DICE Attestation

-In accordance with OCP Attestation specification [Reference 16](#References), devices must have a Cryptographic Identity for the endorsement of attestation quotes.
-The RTM implementation follows TCG DICE (refer to [Reference 6](#References) and [Reference 13](#References)).
+In accordance with OCP Attestation specification [Reference 9](#ref-9), devices must have a Cryptographic Identity for the endorsement of attestation quotes.
+The RTM implementation follows TCG DICE (refer to [Reference 4](#ref-4), [Reference 5](#ref-5), and [Reference 6](#ref-6)).
 One of the benefits of TCG DICE device identities is having renewable security.
 This renewability complements ownership transfer and circular economy.
 The new owner is not burdened with the identity of the previous owner, nor is the new owner burdened with trusting an irrevocable hardware identity certificate.
 This benefits the transferee, as their identities can be revoked through standard PKI mechanisms.
 DICE based certificates are fully compatible with Public Key Infrastructure (PKI), including full life cycle management and PKI Certificate Revocation List (CRL).

 Operational security during the manufacture process is critical, to ensure the DICE entropy is securely initialized, certified, and registered, avoiding any pilfering of this asset by eavesdroppers.
 Operational security is outside the scope of this specification.